WCSCourses/format_convert/readme.md

 # Converting files with pandoc
-This is a guide on how to convert files to markdown with pandoc
+This is a guide on how to convert files to markdown with pandoc.
+It shows how to convert from docx to markdown formats, and this can be adjusted for other formats too.
+Included is a guide for collecting images from docx files, and a loop for conversion and collection in batches of input files.

 Pandoc is a very versatile tool which allows conversion of multiple document formats.